Glossary term

 • bioenergy with carbon capture and storage (BECCS);

-• direct air capture;
+• direct air carbon capture and storage (DACCS)

-• mineralisation; or
+• mineralisation; and

 • enhanced weathering.